Cindy Alexander: KZZ Music

+Cindy collaborated with photographer Bob Kolbrener, protege and colleague of the late Ansel Adams, on the lyric video for House Without Windows, the royalty proceeds of which will benefit the Alzheimer's Association.
+Cindy lost her mother in 2020 to a rare form of Alzheimer's called Posterior Cortical Atrophy with Lewy Body Disease and Bob Kolbrener also lost his wife Sharon to Alzheimer's.
+The collaboration between the two was a healing, creative process that mirrors each other's art forms in brilliant tribute.

+Cindy also collaborated with American actor, comedian, singer-songwriter, and director Scout Durwood on her music video for Messy's debut single, Call Us What We Are.
+The video was co-directed by Durwood and filmmaker D'Andree Galipeau.
+The video stars Cindy Alexander as a stalker version of herself alongside Catherine McCafferty and VanDuncan Johnson-Phillips.

 Winner of NBC's Star Tomorrow

-NBC announced that it would air StarTomorrow in February 2006.
+NBC announced that it would air Star Tomorrow in February 2006.
 Mottola severed his relationship with the show in June 2006, and producer David Foster was brought in.
 The prize was subsequently changed from a recording contract with Mottola's Casablanca Records to a contract with Foster's label.

 Hosted by Michele Merkin, StarTomorrow premiered on NBC and NBC.com on July 31, 2006, when a one-hour show about the auditions aired on NBC.
 In a format similar to American Idol, 92 bands competed in weekly head-to-head competition, and bands that won were then given the chance to compete in the competition's second round.

-The show finale was in November 2006 and was eventually won by award-winning artist, Cindy Alexander.
+The show finale was in November 2006 and was eventually won by Alexander.

-However, the show's contract was so bad that none of the Top 5 (Cindy Alexander, Bob Gentry, Brooke Ramel, Hydra FX, Blake Cody) bands signed.
+However, the show's contract was so bad that none of the Top 5 (Alexander, Bob Gentry, Brooke Ramel, Hydra FX, Blake Cody) bands signed.
 NBC officially ceased production on March 26, 2007.